den-materials/troubleshooting-interview/README.md

 - Think back to all the problems you've ever encountered.
   - How did they manifest themselves?
 Server down?
 CSS not updating properly?
   - How did you narrow down the issue?
 Dev tools?
 Terminal?
 Stackoverflow?
 Ask a friend?
-  - You have seen hundreds of issues in this program.
-You just need enough to fill 10 minutes.
 - Be honest about **your** skills.
-Don't invent issues you don't know at least one way to solve.
+Don't invent solutions if possible.
+Give the interviewee the benefit of the doubt if it's in a place you don't have familiarity.
 - Don't give it up too easily.
 If possible, have the interviewee check a few paths before they "resolve" the issue / look in the "right place".